neonr-0/av1-ncnn-encoder-script/readme.md

 ### Windows

 1. Install [Python](https://www.python.org/downloads/) 3.8+
-1. Make sure you have latests drivers installed
+1. Make sure you have latest drivers installed
-1. Download latests release of ai-enhance.zip
+1. Download latest release of ai-enhance.zip
 1. Unpack it into folder
 1. Create folder input
 1. Edit settings in **main.py** to fit your requirements